matt-flaig/Rocket-Zena-Enhancer/README.md

 Have a feature suggestion?
 [Open an issue](https://github.com/matt-flaig/Rocket-Zena-Enhancer/issues/new).

 ## Installing This Extension
-This extension is published to the [Chrome Web Store](https://chrome.google.com/webstore/detail/zena-platform-enhancer/phimdobecbpjafnibopanckafpipakab) and can be downloaded on the Google Chrome and Microsoft Edge browsers.
+This extension is published to the [Chrome Web Store](https://chrome.google.com/webstore/detail/zena-platform-enhancer/phimdobecbpjafnibopanckafpipakab) and can be downloaded for Google Chrome and Microsoft Edge browsers.

 ### Manual Installation (Load Unpacked)